punktDe/vagrant-freebsd-boxbuilder/README.md

 * Compile userland and kernel if necessary (with VIMAGE support).
 * Create ZFS, install, add config files and `vagrant` user on second hard disk.
 * Create UFS, [...] on third hard disk.
-* Install some packages from our repository on both disks.
+* Install some packages both disks.
 * Use `vagrant halt` followed by `package.sh` script to create `.box` files from disk images.